-YOUR TAX BASIS AND INCOME OR LOSS UPON DISPOSITION.
-If the Trust disposes of Trust Assets, you will generally recognize gain or loss.
-If you dispose of your Units or redeem your Units for cash, you will also generally recognize gain or loss.
-To determine the amount of this gain or loss, you must subtract your tax basis in the related Trust Assets from your share of the total amount received in the transaction.
-You can generally determine your initial tax basis in each Trust Assets by apportioning the cost of your Units, including sales charges, among the Trust Assets ratably according to their values on the date you acquire your Units.
-In certain circumstances, however, you may have to adjust your tax basis after you acquire your Units (for example, in the case of certain dividends that exceed a corporation's accumulated earnings and profits, as discussed below).
+SALE OR REDEMPTION OF UNITS.
+If you sell or redeem your Units, you will generally recognize a taxable gain or loss.
+To determine the amount of this gain or loss, you must subtract your tax basis in your Units from the amount you receive in the transaction.
+Your tax basis in your Units is generally equal to the cost of your Units, generally including sales charges.
+In some cases, however, you may have to adjust your tax basis after you purchase your Units.

+CAPITAL GAINS AND LOSSES AND CERTAIN ORDINARY INCOME DIVIDENDS.
 If you are an individual, the maximum marginal federal tax rate for net capital gain is generally 15% (generally 0% for certain taxpayers in the 10% and 15% tax brackets).
 These capital gains rates are generally effective for taxable years beginning before January 1, 2013.
 For later periods, if you are an individual, the maximum marginal federal tax rate for net capital gain is generally 20% (10% for certain taxpayers in the 10% and 15% tax brackets).
-The 20% rate is reduced to 18% for net capital gains from most property acquired after December 31, 2000 with a holding period of more than five years, and the 10% rate is reduced to 8% for net capital gains from most property (regardless of when acquired) with a holding period of more than five years.
+The 20% rate is reduced to 18% for net capital gains from most property acquired after December 31, 2000 with a holding period of more than five years, and the 10% rate is reduced to 8% for net capital gains from most property regardless of when acquired with a holding period of more than five years.

 Net capital gain equals net long-term capital gain minus net short-term capital loss for the taxable year.
 Capital gain or loss is long-term if the holding period for the asset is more than one year and is short-term if the holding period for the asset is one year or less.
 You must exclude the date you purchase your Units to determine your holding period.
+However, if you receive a capital gain dividend from your Trust and sell your Unit at a loss after holding it for six months or less, the loss will be recharacterized as long-term capital loss to the extent of the capital gain dividend received.
 The tax rates for capital gains realized from assets held for one year or less are generally the same as for ordinary income.
-The Internal Revenue Code, however, treats certain capital gains as ordinary income in special situations.
+The Internal Revenue Code treats certain capital gains as ordinary income in special situations.